Pierre II de Villiers de L'Isle-Adam

-Pierre II de Villiers (1365–1399) was a medieval French noble.
-He resided in the Castle of L'Isle-Adam until he died in 1399.
+Pierre II de Villiers (1365–1398) was a medieval French noble.
+He resided in the Castle of L'Isle-Adam until he died in 1398.
 He was lord of L'Isle-Adam until the death of his father, and he later became the Chamberlain of King Charles VI.

 Family

-Pierre II de Villiers was the son of Pierre I de Villiers, (1320–1386) who was married to Marguerite de Vendome (1345–1382).
-He was the father of Jean II de Villiers, seigneur de L'Isle-Adam; Robert de Villiers, seigneur de Valmondois and Jeanne de Villiers Brother of Perronelle de Villiers.
-He was the half-brother of Isabeau de Villiers; Catherine de Villiers and Jeanne de Villiers, Dame de Maci.
+Pierre II de Villiers was the son of Pierre I de Villiers (1320–1386) his second wife Marguerite de Vendome (1345–1382).
+He married Jeanne de Châtillon in 1383 and was the father of Jean II de Villiers (1384-1437), seigneur de L'Isle-Adam; Robert de Villiers, seigneur de Valmondois and Lauberdière and Jeanne de Villiers who married Lyonnel de Bournonville, lord of the Castle of the Bretèche.
+He was the brother of Perronelle de Villiers.
+He was the half-brother of Isabeau de Villiers; Catherine de Villiers, Jeanne de Villiers, Peter de Villiers, Jean de Villiers, and Laurent de Villiers.

-Pierre II de Villiers and his family lived in the Castle of L'Isle-Adam.
-His father made his will in 1383 and in 1386 he became the King of France.
-He died a few months later on 1 July 1386 at the age of 66.
-After his death, the estate ownership of L'Isle-Adam went to his son Pierre II de Villiers de l'Isle-Adam who later became the Chamberlain(officer-in-charge of managing the household for noblemen) of King Charles VI.
+Pierre II de Villiers and his family held in the Castle of L'Isle-Adam.
+His father made his will in 1383.
+He died in 1386.
+After his death, the estate ownership of L'Isle-Adam went to his son Pierre II de Villiers de l'Isle-Adam who later became the Chamberlain (officer-in-charge of managing the household for noblemen) of King Charles VI.

 Life

 Pierre II de Villiers was Chamberlain of King Charles VI of France, when, on 21 May 1383, he married, by contract, Jeanne de Châtillon, daughter of Charles and Jeanne de Coucy.

 As the King's Chamberlain, he negotiated with the Parisians on behalf of the Duke of Anjou.

 In 1390, a suit was brought against him by his half-brother, also called Pierre, Archdeacon of Sologne, concerning the estate of their father.
 On 20 August 1390 Pierre II was ordered to pay his half-brother six hundred pounds in land and an increased dowry.
 However, on 9 April, the Court awarded him the lordships of L'Isle-Adam and Valmondois.
 His half-brother was obligated to keep and maintain the agreement made between them.

 On 7 September 1396 a judgment recognized the Lord of Isle-Adam, the right warren on all non-agricultural land of his lordship.
 That law challenged several owners of the land.

-Pierre II de Villiers died at age 34 in 1399.
-His wife, Jeanne de Châtillon, chatelaine of L'Isle-Adam, received the castle in 1402 after his death and during the minority of Jean de Villiers de L'Isle -Adam, Philip the Bold, Duke of Burgundy.
-The son did not succeed to the lordship until the death of his mother, in 1457.
-In 1411, a transaction between her and her two sons, allowed them to largely inherit their father's property.
+Pierre II de Villiers died at age 34 in 1398.
+In 1411 he declared his holdings of L’Isle-Adam and Valmondois before the King.